Palestinian rabbis: Attempt to revive ordination

 With the advent of the 16th century, hopes of the arrival of the Messiah intensified.
-A rabbi from Safed, Jacob Berab, believed the time was ripe to reintroduce the old "semikah" (ordination) which would create for the Jews a recognised central authority on subjects relating to the comprehension and interpretation of the Torah.
-Modelled on the Sanhedrin, the requirement for ordination was a necessity, but proved an obstacle as the procedure had fallen into disuse.
+A rabbi from Safed, Jacob Berab, believed the time was ripe to reintroduce the semikhah "ordination" tradition, which would create for the Jews a recognised central authority on subjects relating to the comprehension and interpretation of the Torah.
+Modelled on the Sanhedrin, the requirement for ordination was a necessity but proved an obstacle, as the procedure had fallen into disuse in the fourth century.
 With the backing of the scholars at Safed, Berab wished to rely on the opinion of Maimonides, that if all Palestinian rabbis agreed to ordain one of themselves, they could do so, and that the man of their choice could then ordain others, thereby recreating the chain of semikah transmission.

 In 1538, Berab was ordained by an assembly of twenty-five rabbis meeting at Safed.
-This ordination conferred upon him the right to ordain others, until they could form a Sanhedrin.
-Initially there was little opposition when Berab argued that his ordination was legal from a Talmudic standpoint.
-However, circumstances changed when Berab ordained the chief rabbi at Jerusalem, Levi ben Jacob ibn Habib, who had for many years been his personal opponent. ibn Habib considered it an insult to himself and to Jerusalem that the scholars of Safed had undertaken to resume the practice of ordination without consulting with the scholars of Jerusalem.
+This ordination conferred upon him the right to ordain others until they could form a Sanhedrin.
+Initially, there was little opposition when Berab argued that his ordination was legal from a Talmudic standpoint.
+However, circumstances changed when Berab ordained the chief rabbi at Jerusalem, Levi ben Jacob ibn Habib, who had for many years been his opponent.
+Ibn Habib considered it an insult to himself and Jerusalem that the scholars of Safed had undertaken to resume the practice of ordination without consulting with the scholars of Jerusalem.
 He wrote to the scholars of Safed, explaining his objections to their proceeding, which he considered illegal, and asserting that their action was a threat to rabbinical Judaism because a new Sanhedrin might use its authority to alter the calendar.

 The conflict between the two rabbis was not beneficial to the success of the scheme.
-A more serious setback occurred when it became apparent that the Turkish authorities regarded ordination of rabbis as the first step toward the restoration of the Jewish state.
+A more serious setback occurred when it became apparent that the Turkish authorities regarded the ordination of rabbis as the first step toward the restoration of the Jewish state.
 Berab was either deported or escaped to Egypt following threats to his life.
-He ordained four rabbis before his departure, in the hope that they could continue to exercise the function of ordination during his absence.
-When Berab returned, ibn Habib's following had increased, and Berab's ordination plan was doomed.
+He ordained four rabbis before his departure in the hope that they could continue to exercise the function of ordination during his absence.
+When Berab returned, ibn Habib's following had increased and Berab's ordination plan was doomed.
 The dispute among Palestinian scholars over ordination ended with Berab's death some years later.

-The four men that Berab ordained included Joseph ben Ephraim Karo, Moses di Trani, and possibly also Abraham Shalom and Israel di Curiel.
-Karo used his status to ordain Moses Alshich, who later ordained Hayyim Vital.
+The four men that Berab ordained included Joseph Karo, Moses ben Joseph di Trani, and possibly also Abraham Shalom and Israel ben Meir di Curiel.
+Karo used his status to ordain Moshe Alshich, who later ordained Hayyim ben Joseph Vital.